brianpattie/chordsim/README.md

 Nodes of the Chord DHT are simulated using threads.
 Each contains the following:

-ID             # ID both uniquely identifies this node and specifies the last key in its portion of the identifier circle. successor      # The ID of the next node in the identifier space. predecessor    # The ID of the previous node in the identifier space. finger_table   # A table of finger objects that point to other nodes in the identifier space. queues         # Queues for messaging other nodes.
-Stored in a dictionary. hash_table     # The hash table part of the distributed hash table.
+ID: ID both uniquely identifies this node and specifies the last key in its portion of the identifier circle.

+successor: The ID of the next node in the identifier space.

+predecessor : The ID of the previous node in the identifier space.

+finger_table: A table of finger objects that point to other nodes in the identifier space.

+queues: Queues for messaging other nodes.
+Stored in a dictionary.

+hash_table: The hash table part of the distributed hash table.

 From here forward, n will be used to refer to both the node and the node's ID interchangably.
 When a node n receives a GET or SET request for it hashes the filename to determine the target ID, then checks if